vtex/shoreline/styleguides/admin/documentation/components/tabs.md

 #### Example

-You can manually choose a tab to be initially selected or either change the tab selected when an action is triggered.
-You can check these examples below.
+You can choose a `Tab` to be selected initially by default or change the selected `Tab` when an action is triggered.
+You can check it in the example below.

 ```jsx
 function Example() {